eslint/rfcs/designs/2022-languages/README.md

 }
 ```

 We should strictly use this interface for all non-JavaScript languages from the start.
-For JavaScript, we will need to deprecate the following methods and redirect them to the `SourceCode` object:

-* `getAncestors()`
-* `getDeclaredVariables()`,
-* `getScope()`

-These properties we can remove once we remove the eslintrc config system, so they will still show up for JavaScript but won't be included for non-JavaScript:

-* `parserOptions`
-* `parserPath`

-The `parserServices` property will need to remain for JavaScript linting until we deprecate the `parseForESLint()` method at some point in the future.

 **Note:** I have purposely removed the `message` property from the `Violation` interface.
 I'd like to move to just one way of supplying messages inside of rules and have that be `messageId`.
 This will also reduce the complexity of processing the violations.